manonaSamir/alx-system_engineering-devops/0x00-shell_basics/README.md

 # prints the current working directory
 # print the list of Directory
 # Print script that changes the working directory to the user’s home directory
+# Display current directory contents in a long format